arbor-sim/arbor/doc/concepts/decor.rst

 4. Stimuli
 ~~~~~~~~~~

-A current stimulus is a DC or sinusoidal current of fixed frequemcy with a time-varying amplitude
+A current stimulus is a DC or sinusoidal current of fixed frequency with a time-varying amplitude
 governed by a piecewise-linear envelope.

 The stimulus is described by two parameters: a frequency in Hertz, where a value of zero denotes DC;